How I Improve My Client's Nutrition Habits Without Making Them Hate Life

 When I start with a client, I have them keep a food log for about two weeks.
 During this time, as we meet during our training sessions I ask the occasional probing question about their food intake and general nutrition.
 At the same time, I talk a bit about what I do for my own diet.

-Over the course of this two week time frame, they are keeping this log and getting great workouts, so they are losing weight.
-Encouraged by they, they push even harder.
+Over the course of this two-week time frame, they are keeping this log and getting great workouts, so they are losing weight.
+Encouraged by their progress, they push even harder.